Central $L$-values of newforms and local polynomials: Introduction and statement of results

 These locally harmonic lifts of $f_{k,N,D,D_0}$, denoted by $\mathcal{F}_{1-k,N,D,D_0}$, were used by Ehlen, Guerzhoy, Kane, and the third author in \cite{egkr} to give a new criterion for the vanishing of twisted central $L$-values.
 This work focused on the finitely many cases of weight $2$ newforms in one-dimensional cusp form spaces.
 Although this choice was simpler in some ways, it had technical complications due to the levels involved and due to weight $2$ being at the boundary of convergence (so the expressions for the functions above are not absolutely convergent in this case).
 However, that case was chosen to include the primary motivating example of the {\it congruent number problem}.

 This paper develops an analogue in more general spaces of cusp forms.
 To illustrate the principle, we first discuss the case of the congruent number problem studied in \cite{egkr}.
 Recall that a natural number $n$ is {\it congruent} if it is the area of a right triangle with rational side lengths.
 This problem, studied since antiquity, was famously solved (assuming BSD) by Tunnell in \cite{tunnell}.
-An elementary argument shows that $n$ is congruent and only if the $n$-th quadratic twist of the congruent number curve $E\colon y^2=x^3-x$ has a point of infinite order.
+An elementary argument shows that $n$ is congruent if and only if the $n$-th quadratic twist of the congruent number curve $E\colon y^2=x^3-x$ has a point of infinite order.
 Under BSD, this point exists if and only if we have $L(f\otimes\chi_n,1)=0$, where $\chi_n=\left(\frac{n}{\cdot}\right)$ and where $f$ is the unique normalized cusp form in $S_{2}(\Gamma_0(32))$.

-The basic idea motivating \cite{egkr} is simple.
 As the space of cusp forms of weight $2$ on $\Gamma_0(32)$ is one-dimensional, if we pick any $D_0$ for which $L(f\otimes \chi_{D_0},1)\neq0$ then (extensions of) Kohnen's work should allow us to conclude